 When you want to monitor an IP within a WPAR, the IP resource should depend on the WPAR resource.
 Any other resources within WPAR should be made dependent on the IP resource.
+For a pictorial representation, see Dependencies.

 The WPAR agent uses the following debug log levels: